jefftoppings/inventory-app/README.md

-# Inventory
+# Inventory App

+This app is being designed to track the inventory in my freezer.
+Items will be able to be added, edited, retrieved, and deleted.
+It is being built with the intention of being mobile friendly, and may be exported to Android and iOS applications in the future.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.
+There is currently no backend setup or being used in this project -- all data is being stored in a Firebase Database with the frontend handling all interactions.

 ## Development server